 Notification and Scholastic Standing Process

-Letters notifying students of their academic status are mailed from University College as soon as we receive end of term grades from Enrollment Services.
+Letters notifying students of their academic status are mailed from University College for Academic Success as soon as we receive end of term grades from Enrollment Services.
 Dismissal letters are mailed within 48 hours; probation letters, within two to three working days.
 All students who are dismissed are informed of their right to appeal to the Scholastic Standing Committee for a waiver of that dismissal.
 According to The University Manual, dismissed students may appeal to this committee for a waiver of dismissal by writing a letter of appeal within five working days of the date of our letter.
 Students have the right to appeal, in writing, to the University College Scholastic Standing Committee by following the instructions and deadlines in their dismissal letter.
 This committee consists of UC representatives, along with five faculty members.

 The following is a guide to help students in the appeal process.
 The committee reviews each student's file and appeal letter to determine whether to waive the dismissal based on the following criteria: